on

-Your web Application traffic is not appearing in defined Dynatrace application or is not being captured.
-The best way to troubleshoot this is to try to narrow down where the problem is coming from, because it could be an injection issue, a detection issue, going to a different application.....
+Summary: Your web application traffic isn't appearing in the defined Dynatrace application or being captured.
+The best way to troubleshoot this is to narrow down the source of the problem, as it could be an injection or detection issue or be related to a different application.

 The first step would be to go to the website and open the dev-tools and check the network tab, see if you're able to spot the Dynatrace RUM JavaScript request: